March 7, 321 AD – Constantine’s Sunday Law

-In March 321 AD, Constantine approved the “day of the sun” as a day of rest for the Western Roman Empire (at this time, he did not control the Eastern Empire).
-This was not to honor the Hebrew God or to honor Jesus Christ, but to honor the sun god.
-It was a civil day of rest for urban areas, but the law did not grant rest to farmers.
+On March 7 321 AD, Constantine approved the “day of the sun” as a day of rest for the Western Roman Empire (at this time, he did not control the Eastern Empire).
+This was not to honor God or Jesus Christ, but to honor the sun god.
+Sunday became a civil day of rest for urban areas, but the law did not grant rest to farmers.
 Below I have provided an English translation from the Codex Justinianus (which was issued in 529 AD).

 In the Latin, the phrase translated as “venerable day of the sun” is venerabili die solis.
 Constantine’s decision was based upon honoring and esteeming the celestial body we call the sun.
 The Mithras cult was a favorite for Roman Emperors, especially Constantine.
-Sunday was a day honored by worshippers of Mithras for centuries prior to this time (Encyclopedia Britannica “Mithras”, Cath.
+He minted coins as late as the 320s AD honoring Sol Invictus, the invincible sun god (Encyclopedia Britannica “Mithras”, Cath.
 Encycl.
 “Constantine the Great”).
 On some of these coins, he was crowned by Sol (see Sear, pp 363-491).
 Notice in Constantine’s decree that farmers were not allowed this day off of work.
 It applied to those in the cities, not the country.

 The God of the Holy Bible commanded Sabbath (Friday sunset to Saturday sunset) off for all people, regardless of their occupation.
 This command extends even to farmers in their busiest seasons (Ex.
 34:21).